Fragrant and bursting with flavors, this tom yum fried rice is a must-try! This amazing dish is simple to prepare and ready in 15 minutes.

 🔪How to make

-Toss in peas and rice along with tom yum paste.
-Stir to mix and fry until everything is hot.
+Toss in peas and rice.
+Stir and fry until the ingredients are hot.

-Remove from heat, and mix in green onion and soy sauce.
-Optionally, squeeze on some lime juice.
+Remove from heat, then mix in green onion, soy sauce, and a squeeze of lime juice.
 Serve and enjoy your tom yum fried rice while warm!

 ✔Helpful tips

-- Leftover tom yum fried rice can be refrigerated in an airtight container for up to 4 days.
+Fridge - Fried rice can be refrigerated in an airtight container for 3-4 days.

 ❔Commonly asked questions

-Please take note that most tom yum paste is not vegan, as shrimp paste and/or fish sauce are often added.
-Do turn and read the ingredient label to ensure that it does not contain any animal products.
+Note that most tom yum paste is not vegan, as shrimp paste and/or fish sauce are often added.
+Do turn and read the ingredient label to ensure it contains no animal products.

-If you can't find any in-store, you can try getting them off online retailers like Amazon (I Love this Mekhala brand ones ).
+If you can't find any in-store, you can try buying them from online retailers like Amazon (I Love these Mekhala brand ones ).

 As fresh kaffir lime leaves are sometimes hard to get, you can opt to use the dried ones.
-I recommend rehydrating them in some hot water, then finely chopping them before using.
+I recommend rehydrating them in hot water and finely chopping them before using.

 📖 Recipe